Alif-Edtech/Alif/README.md

 - 👟 Course Progress
 - 🛜 Course Updates
 - 💬 Discussions
-- ✨ LearnHouse AI : The Teachers and Students copilot
+- ✨ Alif AI : The Teachers and Students copilot
 - 👪 Multiplayer Course edition
 - More to come